Movatterモバイル変換

 Oheb Shalom Congregation (transliterated fromHebrew as 'Lovers of Peace') is an egalitarian,[clarification needed]ConservativeJewish congregation andsynagogue located inSouth Orange,Essex County,New Jersey, in the United States.[2]
 The synagogue is affiliated with theUnited Synagogue of Conservative Judaism.

-Its historic former synagogue building, built in 1884, located on Price Street, is one theoldest synagogues in the United States and was listed on theNew Jersey Register of Historic Places in 1990.
+Its historic former synagogue building, built in 1884, located on Price Street, is one of theoldest synagogues in the United States and was listed on theNew Jersey Register of Historic Places in 1990.

 History